lh3/lh3.github.com/_posts/2025-09-11-a-quick-look-at-roches-sbx.md

 the strategy above may increase the overall base quality (the red line in Fig. b) by 3 points.

 Another question is how to encode base quality in homopolymer runs.
+A conservative strategy is to lower the base quality for the entire homopolymer/STR run if there is conflicting evidence.
+Given that SBX errors are rare and mostly random, this should not affect the power too much.
-I don't know but we might be able to get hints from Oxford Nanopore and PacBio data as they have the same problem.
+They could also learn from Oxford Nanopore and PacBio who have the same problem.

 [sbx]: https://sequencing.roche.com/us/en/article-listing/sequencing-platform-technologies.html
 [mapchk]: https://github.com/lh3/htsbox/blob/lite/mapchk.c